adcimon/cheatsheets/cpp/README.md

 * Operators `->` and `*` are overloaded to access the object.
 * The size is two pointers (one for the object and one for the shared control block that contains the reference count).
+* Control block access is thread-safe but manipulating the managed object is not thread-safe.

 ### std::weak_ptr